MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-metrics.md

 ```

-### EventHubs
+### Event Hubs

-The following example shows a data collection rule for metrics export that sends all metrics from virtual machines, and the `ServiceApiHit` metric from Key Vaults to an Event Hub.
+The following example shows a data collection rule for metrics export that sends all metrics from virtual machines, and the `ServiceApiHit` metric from Key Vaults to Event Hubs.

 ```json
 {